Zoolander Bouldering Area

 Dirt road to Covert Crag and Shangri-La walls.

 Wan and Matt with tools trying to access Shangri-La and Covert Crag.

 Gavriel and Matt hiking to the wall near Pha Nam Thieng Temple.

 It is worth to mention that KKCC started developing bouldering in Khon Kaen 7 years ago at Hin Chang Si, Nam Phong National Park.
 It became one of the climbing destination in Thailand.
 We even host Khon Kaen bouldering festival in 2017, which is a great success with more than hundreds of climbers from all over the world joined us.
 However, we received negative feedback from National Park officials in Bangkok.
 As in other places in Thailand, the issue of access has always been a thorny issue.
 The NP blame climbers for destroying the rock surface and cutting vegetation at boulder base.
 They put ‘No Climbing’ sign at every trailhead.
 After they kicked us out, they decide to build a metal/wood bridge on top of boulders to develop the place for general tourist.
 We are speechless.

 We recommend tourists to NO LONGER CLIMB at Hin Chang Si.
 If you violate the law, you might get fined from national park officers.
 We did.

 ‘No climbing’ sign at climbing trailheads.

 Hin Chang Si as before…

 Hin Chang Si as it is now.
-A huge sustainable development from National Park Office themselves.
+We got no words.